jmcook1186/biosnicar-py/README.md

 Flanner, M. et al. (2007): Present-day climate forcing and response from black carbon in snow, J. Geophys.
 Res., 112, D11202, https://doi.org/10.1029/2006JD008003

 And if using the adding-doubling method please also cite Dang et al (2019) and Whicker et al (2022) as their code was translated to form the adding_doubling_solver.py script here.
-The aspherical grain correction equations comes from He et al. (2016).
+The aspherical grain correction equations come from He et al. (2016).

 # References